 Goal and impact

-The Intelligence Bureau notifies the municipality when someone on social assistance benefit starts studying at a college or university.
-To know who is studying, the Intelligence Bureau shares data with DUO (Dienst Uitvoering Onderwijs).
+The IB notifies the municipality when someone on social assistance benefit starts studying at a college or university.
+To know who is studying, the IB shares data with DUO (Dienst Uitvoering Onderwijs).

 With this information, the municipality can talk to the person.
-Together, they see whether the study helps to get back to work.
+Together, they see whether the course helps to get back to work.

-After all, a study may affect the right to a benefit or the amount of the benefit.
+After all, a study could affect the right to a benefit or the amount of the benefit.

 Considerations